cameronDG/WorldPrintSamples/README.md

 # WorldPrintSamples
-Sample code I've written for World Print in React and DotNet.
+Sample code I wrote as part of a contract role developing a MVP for World Print, a silk screen t-shirt design company.